alturacode/billing-core/README.md

 - `BillingProvider` — interface that concrete providers implement
 - `BillingProviderRegistry` — registry mapping provider names (for example, `stripe`) to `BillingProvider` instances
-- `BillingProviderResult`, `BillingProviderResultClientAction`, `BillingProviderResultClientActionType` — describe the outcome of provider operations
+- `BillingProviderResult`, `BillingProviderResultClientAction`, `BillingProviderResultClientActionType` — describe the outcome of provider operations.
+- `SynchronousBillingProvider` - Basic billing provider implementation used for testing, demos, etc.

 The **core** never directly calls Stripe or PayPal itself.
 Instead, it calls a `BillingProvider` implementation supplied by a provider package (for example, `billing-stripe`).